karunmehta-aigp/ai-pm-delivery-toolkit/project-1-ai-delivery/README.md

 - decision and next action.

 Failed experiments are useful when they produce documented learning within the approved envelope.
 Repeated experiments without decision criteria create unmanaged schedule and cost exposure.

+**AI delivery backlog structure**

+An AI program's backlog is not just feature work.
+Whatever tool tracks it (Jira, Azure DevOps, or another system of record), the backlog should visibly distinguish these work types so capacity and risk are managed explicitly rather than hidden inside a single undifferentiated queue:

+- Business features
+- Data work
+- Experiments
+- Model or prompt changes
+- Evaluation work
+- Governance and control tasks
+- Security work
+- Technical enablers
+- Operational readiness
+- Adoption activities
+- Defects and findings
+- Technical debt

+**AI-specific Definition of Done**

+A release-bound AI feature, experiment, model, prompt, data, integration, or control work item should satisfy the applicable Definition of Done criteria below.
+Not every item requires every criterion — a data-cleanup task and a production model release carry different obligations; apply "where applicable" throughout:

+- Requirements are traced to the item, where applicable.
+- Evaluation has been completed against the relevant dataset, where applicable.
+- Acceptance thresholds are satisfied, or an accepted exception is recorded, where applicable.
+- Required controls have been tested, where applicable.
+- Monitoring is configured for anything reaching production, where applicable.
+- Documentation is updated, including model/system card entries, where applicable.
+- Required approvals are recorded per the approval matrix in Section 8, where applicable.

 ---